 The most popular vinegar in the natural health community is apple cider vinegar.
-It is claimed to lead to all sorts of beneficial effects… some of which are supported by science.
-This includes weight loss, lower blood sugar levels and improved symptoms of diabetes.
-Here are 6 health benefits of apple cider vinegar, that are supported by scientific research.
+Many people claim that this vinegar has all sorts of beneficial effects… some of which are supported by science.
+These proven effects include weight loss, lower blood sugar levels, and improved symptoms of diabetes.
+Here are 6 health benefits of apple cider vinegar that are supported by scientific research.

 1. Apple Cider Vinegar is High in Acetic Acid, Which Has Potent Biological Effects